andywis/openshift-sandbox/Part03_JenkinsSlave.md

     preferred to use Python 3, but that requires further community projects to be added to the "yum install" command, which is beyond the scope of this article.)

+    **Note** also that we install just the Python modules necessary to run the unit tests.

 3. The template is then used to create the slave node via the `new app` command. **Only run this once**: